gtedaldi/gtedaldi/README.md

-## Hi there 👋
+<h1>## Hi there 👋</h1>

-The best are with CPS
+<b>The best are with CPS</b>
 Computer Science @ DII.
 ... and this branch IS the clone.

+First computer, Tandy Sensation.
+Shout-out ot Radio Shack.
+25mhz New York!
+The city so nice they named it twice.

+Studied in Art & Technology.
+Overeducated, eh?

 <!--
 **gtedaldi/gtedaldi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.